A. Vetriazhagan

 A. Vetriazhagan is a member of the Tamil Nadu Legislative Assembly representing the Villivakkam constituency in the 16th Tamil Nadu Assembly.
-He is the grandson of Perasiriyar K. Anbazhagan who was a financial minister of Tamil Nadu in M.Karunanthi's ministry.
+He is the grandson of Perasiriyar K. Anbazhagan who was the finance minister of Tamil Nadu in M. Karunanthi's ministry.

 Early life

-Born on 11 September, 1978, A Vertiazhagan completed his schooling at Don Bosco, Egmore and higher secondary at DAV Mogappair.
+Born on 11 September 1978, A. Vertiazhagan completed his schooling at Don Bosco, Egmore and higher secondary at DAV Mogappair.
 He completed his B.E.
 Electronics & Communication from Anna University, Chennai followed by an MBA from Annamalai University.

 Social Contributions

-Mr. Vetriazhagan contested in the prestigious Senate Constituency of Madras University to be elected for Pachaiyappas Trust Board.
-Got elected in the year 2009 as Trustee from the Madras University and as Financial Trustee in the Board Member Election.
+Mr. Vetriazhagan contested the prestigious Senate Constituency of Madras University to be elected for Pachaiyappas Trust Board and got elected in the year 2009 as Trustee from the Madras University and as Financial Trustee in the Board Member Election.
 Consecutively, he won the Board Elections and got elected as Financial Trustee for a total period of three terms and served the position of FT (Financial Trustee) from 2009 – 2012.
 He resigned in the year 2012 from Pachaiyappas Trust Board.